adam-lynch/back-of-your-hand/CONTRIBUTING.md

 This recompiles and live-reloads the app as you make changes.

-Warning: I think this might be slightly broken since I introduced Babel.
-At least for me, it sometimes requires a manual reload.

 ## HTTPS

 To set up HTTPS, set these environment variables: